 - cardiovascular disease

-A higher level of diversity in gut bacteria may be associated with improved health.
-While research is ongoing, it appears clear that your gut health plays a role in many areas of your health and well-being.
+A higher level of diversity in gut bacteria may be associated with improved general mental and physical health.

 Many parts of modern life can affect your gut microbiome, including: